 Highlights of key economic statistics from last week compiled by Putnam Investments.

-- Wholesale sales rose 1.0% in January compared with December, the Census Bureau noted.
+- Construction spending rose 1.2% in April compared with March, the Census Bureau noted.

-- Germany’s Federal Statistical Office noted factory orders increased 1.0% in January compared with December.
+- Germany’s Federal Statistical Office reported import prices declined 1.7% in April compared with March.

 - The yield on the 10-year Treasury note declined.